A Timeline of Health Care Reforms 2010 – 2022

 First, let’s start with the facts on what ObamaCare has done to reform the healthcare industry so far:

 • ObamaCare allowed the FDA to approve more generic drugs to drive competition up and prices down.

 • ObamaCare increased rebates on drugs through Medicare for Seniors.

 • Chain restaurants must now display calories to promote wellness and healthy living.
-This helps to keep the cost of health care down since less people will need it if they stick to healthier eating.
+This helps to keep the cost of health care down since fewer people will need it if they stick to healthier eating.

 • Health Insurance companies can’t drop your coverage when you are sick.

 • Children under the age of 19 can’t be classified as having pre-existing conditions.

 • Children under the age of 26 can stay on their parent’s insurance.